jetho/dotfiles/README.md

 ## debian-and-i3wm-Config

-My workstation setup for Debian (Testing) and the i3 Window Manager.
+My workstation setup with Debian (Testing) and the i3 Window Manager.

 #### Installing a minimal Debian System
 Use the Debian Netinstall ISO for installing a minimal Debian System: http://www.debian.org/distrib/netinst